MarlonSiqueraDev/CodePassword/README.md

 In the first option, the user will enter his password and will return his encrypted password.
 In the second option, the user will enter his password code and will return his password.

+Execution example:
+What do you want to do?
+To encode a password, type 1.
+To decode a password, type 2.
+Answer: 1
+Type your password:
+1234abcd
+Encoded: R7EWQ568

+What do you want to do?
+To encode a password, type 1.
+To decode a password, type 2.
+Answer: 2
+Enter the encoded password:
+R7EWQ568
+Your Password is: 1234abcd